 Virtual Local Area Networks or in the shortened form (abbreviation), VLAN is one of the most fundamental concepts and methodologies in Computer Networking which allows the segmentation the physical network of a LAN into separate logical networks.
 Before VLANs, Local Area Network (LAN) is a group of interconnected devices within the same broadcast domain.
 Networks in houses, schools, offices are examples of LANs.
 The following figure contains an example topology of a LAN.

-A LAN can be a wired network using copper/fibre ethernet cables or wireless network which communicates using high-frequency radio waves (most commonly, Wi-Fi) or a mix of both ways.
+A LAN can be a wired network using copper ethernet cables, fiber optics or wireless network which communicates using high-frequency radio waves (most commonly, Wi-Fi) or a mix of both ways.
 LAN is basically the physical network topology that can be geographically spanned to 1-1000 meter radius.
 In a LAN, all the end-user devices (PCs, Servers etc) usually connect to switches and finally, all the switches connect to one router or multiple routers for redundancy.
 The router is the network device that allows the end devices (end nodes) to establish communication with the internet or any other connected network as a Wide Area Network (WAN).
 The connectivity beyond the router is not related to the LAN and the communication process of a router is called Routing.
 Therefore the majority of jobs in a LAN connectivity are done by the switches and that communication process is called Switching.

 Still, all the devices which belong to the LAN are in the same broadcast domain.
 All the broadcast messages originated from switches will be reached to all network and end devices of the LAN.
 As a result of that, slow network performance and security issues may occur in the LAN.
 More importantly, all the end devices in the LAN can establish a connection between each other without any rules and regulations unless the switches are not configured with Access Control Lists (ACLs).
 However, in the modern corporate networking arena, this is not a good condition because corporates always enforce network usage policies to their employees and these policies applied to each employee in different manners such as according to the functions performed by the employee, the department that the employee belongs to, the applications used by the employee etc. Segmentation of end devices/users into different networks is the best solution for this situation.
 LAN segmentation or separation can be implemented in two ways.
 They are,